|

 buttons or (in certain modes) moves the mouse, handles the

-characters sent back by the terminal to tell it what was
+characters sent back by the terminal to tell the application

-The mouse protocol is enabled when the mask passed in the
+The mouse protocol is enabled when the mask argument to the

-the responses for the X11 xterm mouse protocol.
-It also
+handles the responses for the X11 xterm mouse protocol.
+It

-knows about the SGR 1006 xterm mouse protocol, but must to
+also knows about the SGR 1006 xterm mouse protocol, but must

-be told to look for this specifically.
-It will not be able
+to be told to look for it specifically. ncurses is not be

-to guess which mode is used, because the responses are
+able to guess which of the two modes is used, because the

-The XM capability has a single parameter.
-If nonzero, the
+The XM capability has a single numeric parameter.
+If

-mouse protocol should be enabled.
-If zero, the mouse
+nonzero, the mouse protocol should be enabled.
+If zero, the

 capability if it is present, to see whether the 1006